awslabs/aws-sdk-swift/reference/0.x/AWSRoute53RecoveryControlConfig/Route53RecoveryControlConfigClient.md

 ### `listRoutingControls(input:completion:)`

 Returns an array of routing controls for a control panel.
-A routing control is an Amazon Route 53 Application Recovery Controller construct that has one of two states:​ ON and OFF.
+A routing control is an Amazon Route 53 Application Recovery Controller construct that has one of two states: ON and OFF.
 You can map the routing control state to the state of an Amazon Route 53 health check, which can be used to control routing.

 ``` swift
 public func listRoutingControls(input: ListRoutingControlsInput, completion: @escaping (ClientRuntime.SdkResult<ListRoutingControlsOutputResponse, ListRoutingControlsOutputError>) -> Void)